 RCTC offers an Associate in Science (AS) degree in Environmental Science, which prepares students for jobs in the environmental sciences and includes excellent internship opportunities for our students.
 The program provides students with foundational coursework to transfer into four-year Bachelor of Science (BS) degree programs in environmental science-related and biological fields of study.
-Transfer agreements for the Environmental Science program have been established with Winona State University, University of Wisconsin-River Falls, and University of Minnesota-Crookston, each of which enables smooth transfer to BS programs in Environmental Science at four-year universities.

 Program Start Date(s)

 Students can begin general education requirements any semester.
 Students can begin the program course requirements any semester.
 Some courses are offered once per year, some courses every semester, and some courses every other year.

 Graduates may seek employment opportunities as environmental science technicians, biological technicians, or forest and conservation technicians or continue their education for a wide range of opportunities and career tracks in environmental science-related fields.